 The rate of substitution of fly ash for Portland cement typically specified is 1 to 1 1/2 pounds of fly ash for 1 pound of cement.
 Accordingly, the amount of fine aggregate in the concrete mix must be reduced to accommodate the additional volume of the fly ash.

 Types of Fly Ash

-There are two common types of fly ash: Class F and Class C. Class F fly ash contain particles covered in a kind of melted glass.
+There are two common types of fly ash: Class F and Class C. Class F fly ash contains particles covered in a kind of melted glass.
 This greatly reduces the risk of expansion due to sulfate attack, which may occur in fertilized soils or near coastal areas.
-Class F is generally low-calcium and has a carbon content less than 5 percent but sometimes as high as 10 percent.
+Class F is generally low-calcium and has a carbon content that is usually less than 5 percent.